tombreit/mkdocs-git-latest-changes-plugin/docs/index.md

     Not interested in all the old commits?
 Limit the table of recent changes using `history_limit = N`. `N` should be a positive integer, negative values or zero disables this option.

+- `link_to_generated_page`

+    Want to link to the generated page instead of the file in the git-webinterface?
+Set this option.
+The commit-hash link will still point to the respective diff in the git-webinterface.
+See hints below.

 ## Hints

 - This plugin depends of having any commits in the current git branch.
 - An error will be raised/rendered if no git repository exists.
 - For linked git commit hashes and filenames, the [MkDocs config variable `repo_url`](https://www.mkdocs.org/user-guide/configuration/#repo_url) must be set and point your repository.
+- For linking to generated pages the [Mkdocs config variable `site_url`](https://www.mkdocs.org/user-guide/configuration/#site_url) and config option `limit_to_docs_dir: True` must be both set.
 - Relax warnings with `--no-strict` (via MkDocs [strict configuration](https://www.mkdocs.org/user-guide/configuration/#strict), [cli](https://www.mkdocs.org/user-guide/cli/)), e.g. if a expected file is not in the git working tree.
 - Log level: Request debug information for this plugin via MkDocs `--verbose / -v` command line flag.